Ar-zz-duboy/Arduboy/README.md

     $ git clone https://github.com/Arduboy/ArduBreakout.git

 Open the .ino file in the Arduino IDE, select the **Leonardo** board as the target platform.
-Compile the source code, and upload to the Arduino.
+Compile the source code, and upload to the Arduboy.